TomerFi/alexa-skill-shabbat-times/CONTRIBUTING.md

 ## Adding a locale

+### Backend

 Adding a locale to the skill is pretty strieght-forward and it requieres adding a `properties` file to be used as a [Resource Bundle](https://docs.oracle.com/javase/8/docs/api/java/util/ResourceBundle.html).</br>
 Locale bundle files are stored in [src/main/resources/locales](src/main/resources/locales), copy an existing file, e.g. [Responses_en_US.properties](src/main/resources/locales/Responses_en_US.properties), edit the new file name with the chosen language and country abbreviations and update the values inside the new file.</br>

-The bundle file is selected based on the locale property in the original request, so there's no point in adding a bundle file for a locale that is not supported by [Alexa](https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html#request-locale).
+The bundle file is selected based on the locale property in the original request, so there's no point in adding a bundle file for a locale that is not supported by [Alexa](https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html#request-locale).</br>

+### Skill interface

+For updating the skill interface with the new locale, add the appropriate json object to the `manifest.publishingInformation.locales` json array in [skill.json](skill.json).</br>

 ## Adding a new country